-Salicyclic acid, a BHA, is oil-soluble, so it penetrates pores deeply to decongest and remove impurities, blackheads and dead skin cells.
+Salicylic acid, a BHA, is oil-soluble, so it penetrates pores deeply to decongest and remove impurities, blackheads, and dead skin cells.
 Jojoba oil spheres provide a physical exfoliation while minimizing irritation.
 Glycyrrhiza Glabra (Licorice) Root extract, panthenol, and bisabolol soothe the skin.

-If you are sensitive to essential oils or fragrance, please note that this facial cleanser contains lavender oil and orange peel oil.
+If you are sensitive to essential oils or fragrances, please note that this facial cleanser contains lavender oil and orange peel oil.

 InstaNatural Glycolic Cleanser deep cleanses and gently exfoliates with glycolic acid to remove dead skin cells while refreshing and brightening the skin.
 It also helps to reduce breakouts, the look of pores, wrinkles, fine lines, dullness, and discoloration.